Artisan-Peeper/gaze-detect/README.md

 - Might not work on other browsers
 - This is working on chrome browsers perhaps
-- **-Tcker** This might need to be modified a little since I want it to detect if the user is looking left, right, up, or down.
+- **-Tcker** This might need to be modified more, because when facing upwards and downwards does not detect a little?, Still a major issue.

 # Project Notice